thongth/abtestoo/notebooks/hw1.md

 * [**True**] Frontend person wants to change color of the 'Go' button on a search bar.
 Will it increase conversion rate?

-* [**False**] The data team created four versions of machine learning model for product recommendations to new users of an app.
+* [**True**] The data team created four versions of machine learning model for product recommendations to new users of an app.
 Which one is the best?

 * [**False**] Two managers from different factions have Layout A and Layout B for a physical convenience store.
 Which one should we use?